 This description focuses on UK releases, and may not be applicable to releases from elsewhere.

-The first release of Classics For Pleasure LPs took place in October 1970.
 The initial label design had a black background overlaid by a large white square with curved corners.
 There was black text on white areas and white text on black areas.
 The Classics For Pleasure logo was black and placed at the centre top of the white square.

 Catalog numbers had three digits and ran from CFP 101 to CFP 203.